DisnakeDev/disnake/docs/api.rst

     :param event: The guild scheduled event that was created or deleted.
     :type event: :class:`GuildScheduledEvent`

-.. function:: on_guild_scheduled_event_subscribe(event, user)
-              on_guild_scheduled_event_unsubscribe(event, user)

-    Called when a user subscribes to or unsubscribes from a guild scheduled event.

-    This requires :attr:`Intents.guild_scheduled_events` and :attr:`Intents.members` to be enabled.

-    .. versionadded:: 2.3

-    :param event: The guild scheduled event that the user subscribed to or unsubscribed from.
-    :type event: :class:`GuildScheduledEvent`
-    :param user: The user who subscribed to or unsubscribed from the event.
-    :type user: Union[:class:`Member`, :class:`User`]

 .. function:: on_guild_scheduled_event_update(before, after)

     Called when a guild scheduled event is updated.